-Applications for admission to the College may be obtained from New York State secondary school counseling offices or directly from the Admissions Office, State University College, 1 College Circle, Geneseo, New York 14454-1471.
-Electronic applications are preferred and may be filed on our website at www.geneseo.edu.
+Applications for admission to the College may be accessed online at either commonapp. org or suny.edu/student.
+Electronic applications are preferred.
 Applications should be completed by January 1 for fall semesters and October 15 for spring semesters.
 Candidates are encouraged to apply early to assure full consideration.